tomlane/NodaTime-EFCore-Conversions/readme.md

 ## Is this a Nuget Library?

-No, not yet.
-I'm not sure if this is entirely Nuget library worthy.
-If you'd like to see this become a library raise an issue and it'll get sorted.
+Yes, it is!
+After much whailing and gnashing of teeth this is now a nuget package on [nuget.org](https://www.nuget.org/packages/NodaTime.EntityFrameworkCore.Conversions/)!

 ## What do I need to use these features?

-You'll need to ensure your project is using EntityFrameworkCore 2.1.0 or later.
+You'll need to ensure your project is using the latest EntityFrameworkCore.